cosmicjs/cosmicapp-nuxt-fan-site/README.md

 yarn
 yarn dev
 ```
 Your fan site should now be running at `http://localhost:3000`!
 Go into your Cosmic dashboard and edit content to see it reflected on your application.
+Follow the steps below to add content from scratch and learn more about this application.

 ## Adding Content to Cosmic